What is competitive analysis?

 Advantages of Conducting a Competitive Analysis

 An ongoing competitive analysis should be considered a means of keeping tabs on your competition’s strengths and their flaws, possibilities, and dangers.
 Competitor analysis is something that most firms already undertake, although many small business owners don’t see it.
-There are numerous commercial advantages to keeping tabs on your competitors’ products, pricing strategies, staffing levels, research and development, and other market facets.
+There are numerous commercial advantages to keeping tabs on your competitors’ products, penetration pricing strategies, staffing levels, research and development, and other market facets.

 For example, knowing the flaws of your competition (such as poor customer service) can assist you in attracting dissatisfied customers in the future, hence increasing your sales.
-But more importantly, there are other reasons why you should conduct periodic competition analysis, including the following:
+But more importantly, there are other reasons why you should conduct periodic competitive analysis, including the following: